How to break up your trip

 You can experience a classic safari in one of the private game reserves bordering Kruger.
 Or, a more adventurous option is to drive yourself, staying in simple rest camps within the park, where you can come and go as you please.

 Alternatively, stay in a camp that solely focuses on walking safaris.
 You can head out for up to five hours, covering more ground than the shorter bush walks that most properties offer.
 Your guide will help you to uncover the intricacies of the bush.
-The focus isn’t on big game, though three giraffe approached us on one of my walks, bending their necks for a closer look.
+The focus isn’t on big game, though three giraffes approached us on one of my walks, bending their necks for a closer look.

 My definition of paradise, Mozambique’s coastline is a long stretch of barely touched white sand lapped by warm turquoise shores.
 While it’s possible to stay on the more remote and exclusive Bazaruto and Quirimbas archipelagos, the country’s mainland offers the same quality of beaches but for much better value.